 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure or delay can occur at any time during the clinical trial process.
 For example, success in nonclinical studies and early feasibility clinical studies does not ensure that the expanded clinical trials needed to support regulatory submissions will be successful.
 Setbacks can be caused by, among other things, nonclinical findings made while clinical trials are underway, safety or efficacy observations made in clinical trials, including previously unreported adverse events, or post-approval observations.
-Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval or clearance for our existing products.
-To date, we have had very limited pre-clinical experience using NPS technology in animal models of cardiac disease; our past successes in dermatology may not translate into similar results in cardiology.
-In particular, the safety and efficacy data we have generated using NPS technology and the CellFX System to treat benign lesions in the skin might not be replicated in other areas of medicine outside of dermatology, including the use of NPS technology and the CellFX System to treat atrial fibrillation or other cardiac disease.
+Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval or clearance for our product candidates or to expand the existing approvals or clearances for our existing products.
+To date, we have had very limited preclinical experience using NPS technology in animal models of cardiac disease; our past successes in dermatology may not translate into similar results in cardiology.
+In particular, the safety and efficacy data we have generated using NPS technology and the CellFX System to treat benign lesions in the skin might not be replicated in other areas of medicine outside of dermatology, including the use of nsPFA technology and the CellFX System to treat atrial fibrillation or other cardiac disease.

-Our long-term growth depends on our ability to develop marketable products through our research and development efforts, and if we fail to do so we may be unable to compete effectively.
+Our long-term growth depends on our ability to develop marketable products to treat AF through our research and development efforts, and if we fail to do so we may be unable to compete effectively or we may decide to scale back or eliminate some or all of our activities or otherwise curtail, suspend or discontinue our operations entirely.

 The medical device industry is characterized by intense competition, rapid technological changes, new product introductions and enhancements, and evolving industry standards.
 Our business prospects depend in part on our ability to develop new products and applications for our NPS technology, including in new markets that develop as a result of technological and scientific advances.
-New technologies, stechniques or products could emerge that might offer better combinations of price and performance than our products.
+New technologies, techniques or products could emerge that might offer better combinations of price and performance than our products.
 It is important that we anticipate changes in technology and market demand, as well as physician, hospital, and healthcare provider practices to successfully develop, obtain clearance or approval, if required, and successfully introduce new, enhanced and competitive technologies to meet our prospective customers' needs on a timely and cost-effective basis.